NEONScience/NEON-Data-Skills/tutorials-in-development/0_templates_style_guide/NDS-style-guide.md

 ## Accessibility
 Ensuring that our code and training resources are accessible to users is very important.
 Please make sure to always include descriptive alt text for images.

-[To add: Info on alt text for output images in RMD once we know if an option].
+This 'alt text' can even be added to figures that are produced within the code chunks by using the 'fig.cap' code chunk option.
+Please see the 'code chunk options' section below for details.

 For more on making RMarkdown documents (and the content applies fairly generally to other content types, please read